Estimation of copulas via Maximum Mean Discrepancy: Implementation and experimental study

-We now compare the MMD estimators based on the Gaussian kernel (with two choices of $h$) to the maximum likelihood estimator (MLE) and the estimator based on the inversion of Kendall's tau (``Itau'').
+We now compare the MMD estimators based on the Gaussian kernel (with two choices of $h$) to the canonical maximum likelihood (CML) estimator and the estimator based on the inversion of Kendall's tau (``Itau'').
 We would like to illustrate convergence when the sample size $n\rightarrow \infty$ and robustness to the presence of various type of outliers.
-We designed three types of outliers. \begin{itemize} \item {\it uniform}: the outliers are drawn i.i.d from the uniform distribution $\mathcal{U}([0,1]^2)$. \item {\it top-left}: the outliers belong to the top-left corner of $[0,1]^2$, that is, they are drawn i.i.d from $\mathcal{U}([0,q] \times [1-q,q])$ where $q = 0.001$. \item {\it bottom-left}: the outliers belong to the bottom-left corner, that is, they are drawn i.i.d from $\mathcal{U}([0,q]^2)$. \end{itemize} In each case, the data are sampled on $[0,1]^2$ from the desired copula.
+We designed nine types of outliers. \begin{itemize} \item {\it Uniform}: the outliers are drawn i.i.d from the uniform distribution $\mathcal{U}([0,1]^2)$. \item {\it Top-left}: the outliers belong to the top-left corner of $[0,1]^2$, that is, they are drawn i.i.d from $\mathcal{U}([0,q] \times [1-q,q])$ where $q = 0.001$. \item {\it Bottom-left}: the outliers belong to the bottom-left corner, that is, they are drawn i.i.d from $\mathcal{U}([0,q]^2)$. \item {\it Diagonal}: the outliers are uniform on the first diagonal. \item {\it Gauss 0.2}: the outliers are drawn from the Gaussian copula with a Kendall's tau equal to $0.2$. \item {\it Gauss -0.8}: the outliers are drawn from the Gaussian copula with a Kendall's tau equal to $-0.8$. \item {\it Frank -0.8}: the outliers are drawn from the Frank copula with a Kendall's tau equal to $-0.8$. \item {\it Clayton 0.5}: the outliers are drawn from the Clayton copula with a Kendall's tau equal to $0.5$. \item {\it Student 0.5 3df}: the outliers are drawn from the Student copula with a Kendall's tau equal to $0.5$ and $3$ degrees of freedom. \end{itemize} In each case, the data are sampled on $[0,1]^2$ from the desired copula.
 Finally, the contaminated observations are rescaled by their rank in order to keep pseudo-uniform margins.

 \mds In a first series of experiments, we use the various estimators to estimate the parameter of the Gaussian copula.
 We compare their robustness to the presence of a proportion $\varepsilon$ of each type of outliers, when $\varepsilon$ ranges from $0$ to $0.05$.
 In a second time, we go beyond the Gaussian model: we replicate these experiments for the Frank copula, the Clayton copula, the Gumbel copula and the Marshall-Olkin copula.
 The results being quite similar, we save space by reporting only them for {\it top-left} outliers.
 In the last series of experiments, we come back to the Gaussian case, and illustrate the asymptotic theory.
-In this last experiment, we study the convergence of the estimators when $n$ grows in two situations: no outliers, or a proportion $\varepsilon=0.1$ of {\it top-left} outliers.
+In this last experiment, we study the convergence of the estimators when $n$ grows in two situations: no outliers, or a proportion $\varepsilon \in \{0.05,0.1\}$ of {\it top-left} outliers.